-3.5.1 An MCC may communicate in any format with its associated LUT(s) and with its own national RCCs and national SAR agencies.

-3.5.2 An MCC shall employ only formats specified in document C/S A.002 (SID) for communications with other approved data recipients.

-3.5.3 An MCC shall have the capability to send or receive all of the Subject Indicator Type (SIT) messages that are defined in the Standard Interface Description (C/S A.002), except as identified in the following paragraphs.

-3.5.4 An MCC shall be capable of receiving, validating, and monitoring (as per the Annex "Performance Parameters for System Self-Monitoring" in document C/S A.003) the SIT messages 215, 216 and 217 (orbit vectors) and SIT messages 415 and 417 (SARP calibration) from other MCCs, and of promptly retransmitting the corresponding SIT 215, 216, 415 and 417 data to their associated LEOLUT(s).
-This is particularly important after any satellite or communication outage that has prevented the MCC from sending this calibration data to the LEOLUT6.

-3.5.5 The SIT messages 416 and 425 through 545 are used by MCCs providing Space Segment resources.
+- 3.5.1 An MCC may communicate in any format with its associated LUT(s) and with its own national RCCs and national SAR agencies. - 3.5.2 An MCC shall employ only formats specified in document C/S A.002 for communications with other approved data recipients. - 3.5.3 An MCC shall have the capability to send or receive all of the Subject Indicator Type (SIT) messages that are defined in the Standard Interface Description (C/S A.002), except as identified in the following paragraphs. - 3.5.4 An MCC shall be capable of receiving, validating, and monitoring (as per the Annex "Performance Parameters for System Self-Monitoring" in document C/S A.003) the SIT 215, SIT 216 and SIT 217 messages (orbit vectors) and SIT 415 and SIT 417 messages (SARP calibration) from other MCCs, and of promptly retransmitting the corresponding SIT 215, SIT 216, SIT 415 and SIT 417 messages data to their associated LEOLUT(s).
+This is particularly important after any satellite or communication outage that has prevented the MCC from sending this calibration data to the LEOLUT6. - 3.5.5 The SIT 416 message and SIT 425 through SIT 545 messages are used by MCCs providing Space Segment resources.
 The associated MCC of each Space Segment Provider shall be able to send or receive these messages, according to its specific functions and requirements.